rubenmoray/htm-activity-recognition/README.md

 This step is of significant importance as it is the base to start building the base of the HTM approach.
 The variable that was saved in the previous step that contains the predictions in the desired shape and dimension is now used.
-The data contained in those predictions is separated into three different columns.
+The data contained in those predictions was separated into three different columns.
 Every column was encoded using the already mentioned RDSE encoder, with three primary parameters:

 - The **size of the column** was 2000 each, resulting in a total of 6000.